lalitgaikwad274/my_sql/README.md

 It will create studentData databse with student schema in mysql.

-Run sudo docker run -itd my_sql:1
+RUN sudo docker run -itd my_sql:1
+RUN sudo docker exec -it container_ID bash